 Your safety and security is of utmost concern.
-CU Boulder Study Abroad routinely monitors US State Department Travel Alerts and Warnings, Overseas Security Advisory Council information, updates from our partners abroad, and alerts from our health insurance/evacuation company about unrest or threats that could jeopardize your safety abroad.
+CU Boulder Education Abroad routinely monitors US State Department Travel Alerts and Warnings, Overseas Security Advisory Council information, updates from our partners abroad, and alerts from our health insurance/evacuation company about unrest or threats that could jeopardize your safety abroad.
 You are encouraged to enroll in safety updates from a variety of sources.
-In rare cases, CU Boulder makes the decision to cancel a study abroad program and in so doing, evacuates students from their program site.
+In rare cases, CU Boulder makes the decision to cancel an education abroad program and in so doing, evacuates students from their program site.
 See here for more information and CU Boulder’s Policy: In Case of Political or Social Unrest, Terrorism, and the Threat of War.

 - Will I have health insurance coverage while I am studying abroad?

-Yes, you will be provided with limited health and accident insurance and will be automatically enrolled shortly before your study abroad program begins.
+Yes, you will be provided with limited health and accident insurance and will be automatically enrolled shortly before your education abroad program begins.
 The cost is included in the program fee and the policy provides benefits that are often not available in your personal coverage.
-The study abroad policy is different from the insurance available to you through Wardenburg Student Health Center.
+The education abroad policy is different from the insurance available to you through Wardenburg Student Health Center.
 You will be covered for most health and accident incidents in your host country and in other countries you travel to, but please read the coverage summary for exclusions.
 Preventive care and risky behavior - such as driving, skydiving and bungee jumping - are not covered.
-More information on the insurance policy and dates of coverage can be found in the Essential Guide to Study Abroad.
+More information on the insurance policy and dates of coverage can be found in the Essential Guide to Education Abroad.
 Note that the policy is not travel insurance (see below for more info on travel insurance).